vippsas/vipps-checkout/vipps-checkout-api.md

 ### Callback Handling

-The callback will be sent to the following location
+The callback will be sent to a [callback endpoint (click on the "Callbacks" tab)](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session) implemented by the merchant

 ```
 POST: {callbackPrefix}/checkout/{apiVersion}/order/{orderId}
 ```

-where `callbackPrefix` and `orderId` (also referred to as `transaction.reference`) is defined when initiating a session. `callbackAuthorizationToken` provided by the merchant at session initiation will be attached as the `Authorization` header.
+where `callbackPrefix` and `orderId` (also referred to as `transaction.reference`) are defined when initiating a session. `callbackAuthorizationToken` provided by the merchant at session initiation will be attached as the `Authorization` header.
 Use this to authorize the caller.

 Vipps demands that every callback is responded to with a `HTTP 202 response`.
 In the eventuality that any other response is sent, Vipps will retry with an exponential back off until 202 is received again.
 During this exponential back off, Vipps will pause any new notifications until a 202 is returned on the original callback.
 It is critical that the endpoint receiving the callback is robust.
 It should also be able to receive any additional data not specified in the minimum example so that it can be backwards compatible in accordance with our integration guidelines.

 ### Session polling

-Vipps Checkout will expose a polling endpoint as described in our [swagger](https://vippsas.github.io/vipps-checkout-api/#/Session/get_v2_session__sessionId_).
-The complete URL for polling is returned from the session creation endpoint as `pollingUrl`.
+Vipps Checkout will expose a polling endpoint as described in our [Swagger](https://vippsas.github.io/vipps-checkout-api/#/Session/get_v2_session__sessionId_).
+The complete URL for polling is returned from the [session creation endpoint](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session) as `pollingUrl`.

 # Integration partner and plugin guidelines